CEVO: Comprehensive EVent Ontology Enhancing Cognitive Annotation: Use Cases

-Thus, using SPARQL query, easily we can link a textual relation to the appropriate ontological relation based on their common CEVO annotations.
-For example the verb \texttt{marry} is linked to the property \texttt{dbpedia:spouse} as follows:
+Thus, using SPARQL query, we can link a textual relation to the appropriate ontological relation based on their common CEVO annotations.
+For example, the verb \texttt{marry} is linked to the property \texttt{dbp:spouse} as follows: